-Her trip to Ladakh in 2008 turned her into an irreversible travel addict and has been travelling since then.
-‘Travel with Neelima’ is a blog about her adventures, off beat places that she has visited, few guides and a whole lot of photo-essays.
-Also do expect insane amounts of Himalaya and Western Ghats love on this blog.
+Her trip to Ladakh in 2008 turned her into an irreversible travel addict and has been traveling since then.
+‘Travel with Neelima’ is a blog about her adventures, offbeat places that she has visited, few guides and a whole lot of photo-essays.
+Also, do expect insane amounts of Himalaya and the Western Ghats love on this blog.

 The face behind ‘Travel Tales from India’, Mridula Dwivedi has a passion for travel.
 Her blog was honoured as the ‘best travel Indi blog’ at the India Weblog Awards in 2007.
 It has also been applauded by the BBC and the Guardian.
 Along with her job as an Assistant Professor of Human Resource Management at Gurgaon, she also contributes to GoNOMAD.

 Nominated for Indian blogger awards, Lakshmi is a well-known Indian travel blogger through her blog.
 She flits across the world but her heart remains in the little villages and temples of India.
 With her hunger to write and travel, Lakshmi’s writing is insightful and helpful.